jvanmelckebeke/directory-reader/README.md

 ## Use Cases

-- **Project Documentation**: Generate comprehensive documentation of your codebase
-- **Code Reviews**: Share code structure and content with reviewers
-- **LLM Integration**: Prepare your code for input to language models like GPT
+- **LLM Integration**: ask your favorite LLM to generate a readme, provide codereviews, ...
-- **Onboarding**: Help new team members understand project structure

 ## Contributing